Shotgun: United Kingdom

 In the United Kingdom, a Shotgun Certificate (SGC) is required to possess a "Section 2" shotgun.
 These cost £50 and can only be denied if the chief of police in the area believes and can prove that the applicant poses a real danger to the public, or if the applicant has been convicted of a crime punishable by imprisonment for a term of three years or more or if the applicant cannot securely store a shotgun (gun clamps, wire locks and locking gun cabinets are considered secure).
 The round number restrictions apply only to the magazine, not the chamber, so it is legal to have a single-barreled semi-auto or pump-action shotgun that holds more than 3 rounds in total, or a shotgun with separate chambers (which would need to also be multi-barrelled).
 For a shotgun to qualify as a section 2 shotgun, it must meet the following criteria:

 Prior to an SGC being issued, an interview is conducted with the local Firearms Officer.
-In the past, this was a duty undertaken by the local police, but more recently this function has been contracted out to civilian staff.
-The officer will check the location and suitability of the gun safe that is to be used for storage and conduct a general interview to establish the reasons behind the applicant requiring an SGC.
+In the past, this was a duty undertaken by the local police, but after the 1984 PACE Act and 1992 PEACE Act this function has been shifting more out to civilian staff.
+The 1984 PACE Act was established after many injustices occurring in the 1970s, and provided (and provides) protection to the citizens and their privacy whether free or detained.
+This act pushes for "interviews" to be conducted, rather than interrogations.
+These interviews must be recorded and on record, and the officer is not allowed to hide parts of said interview or evidence.
+The 1992 PEACE Act added upon this, which pushed for more of an "interview" rather than a sometimes coercive interrogation that may result in a false positive when it comes to crime.
+According to the U.S. Department of Justice's journal on the effects of these acts, they have reduced turnout of information gained from said interviews, and now almost only novice offender is likely to give information and be affected by said interviews according to a study in 1986.
+In the process the officer will check the location and suitability of the gun safe that is to be used for storage and they (or an "interview specialist") will conduct a general interview to establish the reasons behind the applicant requiring an SGC.

 An SGC holder can own any number of shotguns meeting these requirements so long as he/she can store them securely.
 No certificate is required to own shotgun ammunition, but one is required to buy it.
 There is no restriction on the amount of shotgun ammunition that can be bought or owned.
 There are also no rules regarding the storage of ammunition.